Anna Mollenhauer

 Anna Margaret Mollenhauer (born 18 September 1999) is a field hockey player from Canada, who plays as a midfielder.

 Personal life

 Anna Mollenhauer was born and raised in Victoria, British Columbia.
 Her mother, Nancy, was also a Canadian international field hockey player.

-Mollenhauer is a student at the University of Victoria.
+Mollenhauer is a student at the University of Victoria and now is studying her masters at Ulster University in Northern Ireland and playing for Ulster University Elks Hockey Club #ETID.

 Career

 Junior national team

 In 2021, Mollenhauer made her debut for the Canada U–21 team at the Pan American Junior Championship in Santiago.
 She won a gold medal at the tournament, scoring the winning goal in the final.

 Senior national team

 Mollenhauer made her debut for the Canadian senior team in 2019, during a test series against China in Panzhihua.
 2019 proved to be a successful year for Mollenhauer, as she won silver medals at both the FIH Series Finals in Valencia, and the Pan American Games in Lima.